Mizanur Rahman (police officer): Career

 On 6 June 2019, Rahman was sued under the Prevention of Money Laundering Act, 2012 with the Anti-Corruption Commission investigator Khandaker Enamul Basir.
 On 24 June, the Anti-Corruption Commission sued Rahman, his wife, nephew, and brother.
 Bangladesh High Court rejected his anticipator bail on 1 June.
 Judge KM Emrul Kayesh rejected in bail application in July.
 He skipped a meeting with the Anti-Corruption Commission.
 On 20 June, court ordered the seizure of his assets.

 On 9 February 2020, Judge KM Imrul Qayesh accepted the charge sheet against Rahman.
 In October, the trial against him and three members of his family started.

 Justice Sheikh Nazmul Alam sentenced Rahman on 23 February 2022 to three years imprisonment.
 He was convicted of trying to bribe Basir sentenced and Basir was sentenced to eight years imprisonment in a corruption case.
-On 13 April, Rahman was granted bail by Bangladesh High Court Justice Md.
-Mostafizur Rahman in the bribery of the investigator of the Anti-Corruption Commission case but could not be released due to the pending corruption case against him.
+On 13 April, Rahman was granted bail by Bangladesh High Court Justice Mostafizur Rahman in the bribery of the investigator of the Anti-Corruption Commission case but could not be released due to the pending corruption case against him.
 Justice Md Mostafizur Rahman also accepted an appeal from Rahman seeking the squashing of his conviction.
 He bail was upheld by Bangladesh Supreme Court on 19 April.
 Bangladesh High Court rejected his bail petition in the other corruption case on 26 April.
 On 3 November 2022, the Government of Bangladesh announced Rahman had been terminated from the police force effective from the date of the High Court verdict under the Public Service Act, 2018.